northeastern-rc/rc-public-documentation/docs/source/09_classroom/01_class_use.md

 :::

 :::{tip}
 You and your students can install software locally to your PATH on Discovery, which may be a better option in some cases, such as installing multiple conda environments.
-See {ref}`software_overview` for more information.
+See {ref}`software-overview` for more information.
 :::

 **I just need my class to access Open onDemand.
 How do I request that?**